How to work with SQL folders

 or False

-and will start the search with it.Aktiv
+and the search is started with it.Aktiv

 The created variables receive a corresponding OCL type according to the type of the search field:

-For example, you would like a list of projects with open services up to the due date.
+For example, you want a list of projects with open services up to the cut-off date.
 This is already possible with the SQL expression bold_id IN (SELECT project FROM open service WHERE datum<='\1').

 Here in the example, the three columns from the effective date have the following expressions:

-Using search field variables only works for SQL folders with only one query.
-For SQL folders with multiple queries, the variables may show incorrect values (from the other queries) or may show error messages (if variables that do not occur in all queries are used).
+Using search field variables only works for single-query SQL folders.
+In multi-query SQL folders, the variables may show incorrect values (from the other queries) or display error messages (if variables are used that do not appear in all queries).